-I’ve collected stacks of material over the last few years and still diligently do.
+I have collected stacks of material over the last few years and still diligently do.
 I read an article that perhaps will spark something in me or light a fire under my rear end – that’s usually what happens.
 I have an opinion or it sparks an entirely different idea.
 I usually sit with the article in front of me, read it through, think about what the impact that that particular article has/might have/ should have on my life and then a thread starts to form in my mind.
-In the beginning the only way that I could describe what happens in my mind is that it starts off as a little leaf blowing around in the breeze.
-The breeze becomes a twister and the little leaf becomes a vast quantity of leaves all going round and round in my mind until I have to ‘get it out’ (by writing it down) and so quell the storm.
-In the beginning this could take days – with a lot of practice, nowadays once I have read through the article it takes me about 15 minutes to write the article – amazing thing that – practice.
+In the beginning, the only way that I could describe what happens in my mind is that it starts off as a little leaf blowing around in the breeze.
+The breeze becomes a twister and the little leaf becomes a vast quantity of leaves all going round and round in my mind until I have to “get it out” (by writing it down) and so quell the storm.
+In the beginning, this could take days – with a lot of practice, nowadays once I have read through the article it takes me about 15 minutes to write the article – an amazing thing that – practice.

 I do try and write the articles in advance, so that if there is some sort of problem or if I have an early morning meeting that I do have an article ready for posting.
 It’s not always possible though and then I find myself under pressure – not pleasant at all.
 So try and not get yourself into a situation where you are running against a clock.
-Apart from my commitment to my own blog of an article a day, I also have other writing commitments – I have a monthly article in the Business Report (the topic is usually chosen for me) and a bi-monthly column in the Business Women’s magazine and this month (the magazine is at the printers as this is being written) it features a behind the scenes look at our local Celebrity Survivor (Santa Carolina) as well as an exclusive article on GiGi who was one of the participants.
-These articles obviously take a lot more time as they involve a lot more research and also have me ‘interviewing’ people – but they are great fun to do.
+Apart from my commitment to my own blog of an article a day, I also have other writing commitments – I have a bi-monthly column in the Your Business magazine.
+These articles obviously take a lot more time as they involve a lot more research and also sometimes have me “interviewing” people – but they are great fun to do.